-During the current year, the Company and a subsidiary company arranged for an independent professional valuer to appraise the value of certain assets on an asset-by-asset basis.
+The Company and a subsidiary company arranged for an independent professional valuer to appraise the value of certain assets in 2012 on an asset-by-asset basis.
 The basis of the revaluation was as follows:

 - Land was revalued using the Market approach. - Land and buildings were revalued using the Cost approach, which represents the estimated cost to construct a new building at the current replacement cost less depreciation based on useful life and plus the market value of the land.